|

 Club will celebrate its grand re-opening Friday night.
 President

-Oscar Teucke announced today that the curtain will be
+Oscar Teucke announced today that the curtain will

-rung up on the ceremonies at the club room at 7:30 o’clock.
+be rung up on the ceremonies at the club room at 7:30 o’clock.

-A festive evening of music and dancing has been
+A festive evening of music and dancing has

-arranged.
-Professor Turner, Warren City Schools superintendent,
+been arranged.
+Professor Turner, Warren City Schools

-of the Ben–Lin Club.
+recount the history of the Ben–Lin Club.

-Residents of Niles need no introduction to the
+Residents of Niles need no introduction to

 The club has been widely publicized over the